mbaltieri/mbaltieri.github.io/research/presentations/index.md

 - Nonmodular architectures of cognitive systems based on active inference, International Joint Conference on Neural Networks (IJCNN) 2019, Budapest, Hungary - Jul 2019 &emsp; [pdf](/assets/pdf/presentations/IJCNN2019.pdf)

-- Action-oriented models for active inference: examples and connections to 4E ideas, Alergic seminars, University of Sussex, Brighton, UK - May 2019
+- Action-oriented models for active inference: examples and connections to 4E ideas, ALERGIC seminars, University of Sussex, Brighton, UK - May 2019

 - A probabilistic interpretation of PID controllers using active inference, International Conference on the Simulation of Adaptive Behaviour (SAB) 2018, Frankfurt, Germany -  Aug 2018

-- The modularity of action and perception revisited using control theory and active inference}, International Conference on Artificial Life (ALIFE) 2018, Tokyo, Japan - Jul 2018
+- The modularity of action and perception revisited using control theory and active inference, International Conference on Artificial Life (ALIFE) 2018, Tokyo, Japan - Jul 2018

 - The free energy principle and active inference, connections to 4Es views of cognition, Friston Lab - Theoretical neurobiology meeting @ Wellcome Trust Centre for Neuroimaging, UCL, London, UK - Mar 2018

-- The free energy principle for the study of action and perception} @
+- The free energy principle for the study of action and perception @
     - Honda Research Institute Japan Co.
 Ltd. (HRI-JP) - Department Intelligence Science \& Technology, Kyoto University, Kyoto, Japan - Jan 2018
     - Ikegami Laboratory - Department of General Systems Sciences, University of Tokyo, Japan - Jan 2018
     - Laboratory for Neural Computation and Adaptation - RIKEN Center for Brain Science, Saitama, Japan - Dec 2017